 - Think about how the product aligns with your core business.

 This will help develop some strategies for commercialization.
 If the new product aligns well with the business, you can take advantage of the existing infrastructure and reuse certain strategies.
-A more diverse product may require investing in new marketing infrastructure.
+A more diverse product may require investing in new creative promotions and marketing infrastructure.

 - Identify your target audience.

 You will want to look ahead about three years and consider sales volume, sales lift, gross margin, gross margin as a percentage of sales, operating income, operating income as a percentage of sales, and cost-volume-profit.

 A risk analysis will help you anticipate potential issues.
 Rate the risk from high to low and work to develop risk mitigation strategies so that you can effectively handle challenges as they arise.

 - Stay flexible and adaptable.

 Innovations can happen during the commercialization product.
 Even the actual product can experience innovations as it moves through the commercialization process.
 Continue to think of ways that you can build on your strategies.
 This will help to keep your sales team engaged and make it clear the benefits of your product clear to consumers.
 Ultimately, this will help you meet important goals.